Inside prison where baby killing nurse Lucy Letby expected to spend rest of her life

 She was eventually moved from HMP Low Newton in 2019, after another vicious killer, Joanna Dennehy, allegedly threatened to kill her.

-Dennehy remains at the prison, where she is serving a sentence for the murder of three men following a two-week killing spree.
+Dennehy remains at the prison, where she is serving a sentence for the murder of three men in a two-week killing spree.
 She dumped their bodies in ditches outside Peterborough.

 Located in the village of Brasside near Durham, the prison accepts female inmates from across the north of England and holds a number of lifers and juvenile prisoners.